MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ---

 # Tutorial: Using CloudScript context models
-CloudScript  can be executed through several mechanisms in PlayFab including execution through APIs, through scheduled tasks, through PlayStream events and through a player entering and exiting segments.
-In many cases, the context in which the CloudScript is executed is important for how the CloudScript runs.
-A simple example of this is knowing the Player ID of the player the CloudScript is being run on behalf of.
-The data model available in CloudScript in each of the context is different and provides important data used in your CloudScript.
+PlayFab executes CloudScripts through several mechanisms including execution through APIs, through scheduled tasks, through PlayStream events, and when a player enters and exits segments.
+In many cases, the context in which the cloud script executes is important to how it runs.
+An example of this is knowing the Player ID of the player on whose behalf the cloud script is being run.
+The context in which your cloud script is run determines the available data model and provides context specific data that is used in your CloudScript.
 In your CloudScript code you will need to reference each of these context models.
 You can add individual models or use the file provided at the end of this tutorial.

 In this tutorial, you learn how to: